liferaft/kubekit/README.md

 Now it's time to edit the cluster config file to have the required parameters.
 This section is explained in detail in the [Cluster Configuration](#cluster-configuration) section, here you'll find the minimum required changes to have a working cluster on AWS.

-For a quick cluster on AWS use the following parameters as example:
+For a quick cluster on EC2 use the following parameters as example:

 ```yaml
 "aws_region": "us-west-2",